Maserati 450S: History

 Other cars were sold to the following: Chassis #4502 to Tony Parravano, #4505 to Jim Kimberley and #4506 to John Edgar.
 Chassis #4509 and #4510 was sold to the US, some having engine expansions to 5.7-and 6.6-litres and used in SCCA races by Carroll Shelby, Jim Hall, Masten Gregory, Walt Cline and Ebb Rose.
 Chassis #4512 was originally #4501.

 The 450S was raced in the 1957 World Sports Car Championship where its principal rivals were Ferrari with its Ferrari 290 MM, 315 S and 335 S models, the Jaguar D-Type and the Aston Martin DBR1.
-Maserati stopped entering the 450S into competition when all of the race cars entered crashed at the 1957 World Sports Car Championship causing financial troubles for the company.
+Maserati stopped entering the 450S into competition when all of the race cars entered crashed at the final round of the 1957 World Sports Car Championship in Venezuela, causing financial troubles for the company.

 Between 1956 and 1962, the 450S had 119 appearances, 31 of these being victories.
 The 450S' racing career ended when a new 3-litre regulation was enforced for the World Sportscar Championship.

-In 2015, Zagato released a car inspired by the 450S Costin Zagato Coupe at the Concorso d'Eleganza Villa d'Este: the Zagato Maserati Mostro.
+In 2015, Zagato released a car inspired by the 450S Costin Zagato Coupé at the Concorso d'Eleganza Villa d'Este: the Zagato Maserati Mostro.